Mercedes-Benz 600: Models

-A number of the limousines were made as landaulets, with a convertible top over the rear passenger compartment.
-Two versions of the convertible roof were made: long roof and short roof.
-Of them, the short roof, which opens only above the last, third row of seats, is the more common version.
-Rarer, especially with the 6-door landaulets, is the long roof, called the Presidential roof.
-In all, 59 landaulets were produced, and of them, only 26 were 6-door landaulets.
-Of these 26, only nine were 6-doors landaulets with the long Presidential-type roof.
-One of these nine cars was used by the former Yugoslavian president Josip Broz Tito, and it was sold in 2017 in England, for £2.5 million.
+A number of the limousines were converted into landaulets, with a retractable top over part or all of the rear passenger compartment.
+The more common short roof version folds down like a cabriolet over just the last row of seats, leaving the door frames in place and the area forward of it covered with the metal roof, while the long roof folds back from the cabin divider (and leaves all door frames in place).
+Known as the "Presidential roof", it was especially rare with 6-door landaulets.
+In all, 59 landaulets were produced, 23 four-door models of unknown breakdown, 17 6-door short roofs, and 9 six-door long roofs.

 Landaulets like these were also notably used by the German government, as during the 1965 state visit of Queen Elizabeth II.
 The Vatican, in addition to an elongated Mercedes 300d 4-door landaulet, used for the Pope a specially designed Mercedes 600 4-door landaulet, which now resides at the Mercedes-Benz Museum in Stuttgart.
 Production of the landaulet versions of the 600 ended in 1980.
+A six-door long roof landaulet used by former Yugoslavian president Josip Broz Tito sold in 2017 in England for £2.5 million.